bkw777/NODE_DATAPAC/README.md

 Even the rom calls from the option rom have equivalents in RAMDSK, though at different addresses.
 (One thing RAMDSK does not do which the original option rom did, is re-create the user manual text file as part of the Format function.)

-The only other significant software using this device seems to be [XOS-C](http://www.club100.org/library/libpg.html), also from Paul Globman, which is sort of an OS for the Model 200.
+The only other significant software using this device seems to be [XOS-C](http://www.club100.org/library/libpg.html), which is sort of an OS for the Model 200.
 XOS does not require a RAMPAC or DATAPAC, but apparently makes good use of one if present.
+For instance, you can keep just a single copy of RAMDSK.CO in bank 3, yet be able to use it from any bank.
-I have not tried XOS-C yet.
+I have not tried XOS-C yet, this is just from reading the description.

-Some things culled from the M100SIG archive and Club100.org are collected in [software](software)
+Some software culled from the M100SIG archive and Club100 are collected in [software](software)

 ## Model compatibility
-Apparently these were only ever supported on models 100, 102, 200.
+Apparently only Models 100, 102, & 200 were ever supported.
 (No NEC or Olivetti, etc)

-The cases on my units both say "Model 102/200", however...

 ### Model 200
-The connector on the DATAPAC does NOT actually fit in a Model 200 without cutting the opening wider around the bus connector.
+The connector on the DATAPAC does not actually fit in a Model 200 without cutting the opening wider around the bus connector on the 200.
 ![](REF/does_not_fit_model_200.jpg)

 The only connector that fits in a 200 without hacking on the 200s case is a solder-type IDC box header like [this](https://www.digikey.com/en/products/detail/sullins-connector-solutions/SBH11-PBPC-D20-ST-BK/1990068), which could be soldered back to back with the female version like [this](https://www.digikey.com/en/products/detail/sullins-connector-solutions/SFH11-PBPC-D20-ST-BK/1990093), to make an adapter to allow connecting to a 200 without having to damage the 200's case.

-Crimp-on versions of that connector are too wide to fit in the 200's opening.

 ### Model 100
-This "102/200" version actually works on Model 100 too.
+This "102/200" version actually works on Model 100 also.
 It needs an adapter cable, but the cable is simple.
 It's just a "wire-to-board" IDC-DIP-40 crimp-on DIP connector and a standard 2x20 female IDC connector, both crimped on to a 40-pin ribbon cable about 8 inches long.
 The Model 100 part of this [3-part cable for the Disk/Video Interface](http://tandy.wiki/Disk/Video_Interface:_Cable) is exactly the same thing.